survivejs/webpack-book/manuscript/advanced_techniques/linting.md

 ### Configuring ESLint

-In order to truly benefit from ESLint, you'll need to configure.
+In order to truly benefit from ESLint, you'll need to configure it.
 There are a lot of rules included, you can load even more through plugins, and you can even write your own.
 See the official [ESLint rules documentation](http://eslint.org/docs/rules/) for more details on rules.

 Consider the sample configuration below.
 It extends the recommended set of rules with some of our own: